Holding onto those plates!

-But before you throw in the towel, it’s worth considering some options for rescheduling your hen party, especially now that some venues are opening up and small groups can meet up again.
+But before you throw in the towel, it’s worth considering some options for rescheduling your hen party.

 Whether you’re a bride, bridesmaid or the friend who’s best at planning, here are our top tips for rescheduling your hen party, re-booting your plans, and making sure that whatever happens, your bride-to-be is sent off to the altar in style.